 Rates for student loan refinancing are currently at record lows.
 This can potentially save you money, but that isn’t always the case.
 If you’ve already locked in at low rates or your credit has gotten significantly worse, you might not save money at all.
-For comparison sake, we’ve got a a current list of Federal Stafford Loan Interest Rates below.
+For comparison sake, here’s a current list of Federal Stafford Loan Interest Rates below.

 Keeping in mind that you may lose the special privileges mentioned above, some private lenders offer rates significantly lower than what you may already have – especially if you’re willing to gamble on a variable rate.
 Over the life of your loan, that could mean saving thousands of dollars in interest.
 Be sure to calculate your savings prior to making any decisions on whether or not to refinance your student loans.